Close

 :

 The log output now shows the commit history has also been modified and begins at commit 1a6a403.
-For the sake of demonstration and further example, Let’s say we want to now undo the reset we just did.
+For the sake of demonstration and further example, let’s say we want to now undo the reset we just did.
 After further consideration, maybe we wanted to keep the contents of pull request #6.

 git revert

-The previous set of examples did some serious time traveling undo operations using git reset and git reflog.
+The previous set of examples did some serious time traveling to undo operations using git reset and git reflog.
 Git contains another ‘undo’ utility which is often considered ‘safer’ than reseting.
 Reverting creates new commits which contain an inverse of the specified commits changes.
 These revert commits can then be safely pushed to remote repositories to share with other developers.

 The following section will demonstrate git revert usage.
 Let us continue with our example from the previous section.
 To start let us examine the log and find a commit to revert.